-Saint Matthias Catholic Parish is committed to continuing the ministry of Jesus the Christ.
-We invite and welcome all no matter what your race, language, or creed, no matter what your orientation or marriage situation, no matter where your journey has led you.
-Come, live, grow, and be challenged by the message, through prayer, formation, and service.
+St. Matthias Catholic Parish is committed to continuing the ministry of Jesus Christ.
+We invite and welcome all.
+Come… live, grow, and be challenged by the message through prayer, formation, and service.

-The St. Matthias Stewardship Committee is pleased to announce the theme for the 2016 Fall Treasure Pledge appeal:
+–St. Matthias Stewardship Committee is pleased to announce the theme for Treasure Pledge appeal:

 GRACE – GRATITUDE – GENEROSITY

 In March 2014, Pope Francis gave an Ash Wednesday homily focused on a line from the prophet Joel: “Rend your hearts, not your garments”.
 The prophet, he said at the Mass, “reminds us that conversion can’t be reduced to exterior forms or vague resolutions, but involves and transforms one’s entire existence, starting with the center of the person, the conscience.”
 During Lent, he said, Christians are called to use the three elements the Gospel recommends for spiritual growth: prayer, fasting and almsgiving.